-In the 1990s and especially after the return of Hong Kong to mainland China in 1997, China's higher education entered an international phase.
+After the return of Hong Kong to mainland China in 1997, China's higher education entered a new phase of internationalization.
 Chinese and Western universities started cooperating, and a growing number of Chinese students went abroad to study.
 In 2003 the Chinese Government started offering scholarships to outstanding students who were financing their own studies (Yao, 2004).
 These scholarships were open to all Chinese citizens who had shown an excellent academic performance and respected the recipients' choice after graduation in case they wanted to stay abroad.
 However, scholarships were only given for doctoral programs, and the \$5,000 grant could not be awarded to the same recipient twice (NesoChina, 2008).
 By 2007 China had established educational relationships with 188 countries and regions all over the world (2008 China Education Yearbook), and agreements on the mutual recognition of academic degrees had been signed with 32 countries and regions in the world.
 Further steps to strengthen international ties resulted in the establishment of Confucius Institutes, which are centers for the promotion of Chinese language and culture.
-By the end of 2007 the number of such centers had reached 226 and could be found in 66 countries and regions abroad, with 81 in Europe and 56 in America.
+By the end of November 2009, the number of such centers had reached 282 and could be found in 84 countries and regions abroad, with 94 in Europe and 87 in America.3